ChilliCream/hotchocolate-docs/docs/filters.md

 The filtering middleware will also first delegate to the next middleware, which is sorting.

-The sorting middleware will again first delegate to the next middleware, which is the actual filed resolver.
+The sorting middleware will again first delegate to the next middleware, which is the actual field resolver.

 The field resolver will call `GetPerson` which returns in this example an `IQueryable<Person>`.
 The queryable represents a not yet executed database query.